Freedom

 right to his own life.

-"The concept of individual
+"The concept

-this day.
+fully to this day.

-"It was the concept of
+"It was the

-individual rights that had given birth
+concept of individual rights that had

-destruction of individual rights that
+the destruction of individual rights that

 the destruction of freedom had to